Get a free home energy plan today

 If you have a mainly south-facing roof, solar panels can be another good option for heating your water.
 Find out more about solar water heating.

-Alternatively, if you have an immersion heater and solar panels or a wind turbine generating electricity, you can divert any excess to your immersion heater.
+Alternatively, if you have an immersion heater and solar panels or a wind turbine generating electricity, you can divert any excess energy you generate to your immersion heater.

 You'll need to buy a device that does this, such as the Immersun Power Diverter or Solar iBoost+, which cost around £300 to £500 (plus the cost of installation), but you'll be able to heat your water for free.